Optimal recovery by maximum and integrated conditional likelihood in the general Stochastic Block Model: Introduction

 In this work, we study the maximum and integrated conditional likelihood estimators for the general SBM with $k$ communities not necessarily of the same size and without assuming known parameters.
-The integrated conditional likelihood estimator is a modified version of the estimator proposed in \cite{van2018bayesian}, attaining an almost optimal rate of convergence.
+The integrated conditional likelihood estimator is a modified version of the Bayesian estimator proposed in \citet{van2018bayesian}, attaining an almost optimal rate of convergence.
 We prove that weak consistency can be obtained for both methods under the same necessary regime $n\rho_n\to\infty$ as $n\to\infty$ established by \citet{mossel2016}.
 Moreover, we prove that the maximum and integrated conditional likelihood estimators are strongly consistent under the regime $\rho_n\geq \log n/n$, with a condition on the parameters.
-In the case $\rho_n=\log n/n$, we obtain sharp results as shown by \cite{abbe-colin2015}, proving even that strong consistency holds also at the phase transition constant.
-For the integrated conditional likelihood estimator, we obtain a sub-optimal constant when $\rho_n = \log n/n$.
-The proof of the strong consistency of the estimators is derived using a new concentration result based on the general Chernoff bound.
-With these results, we generalize and prove the weak and strong consistency at the optimal regimes of maximum and integrated likelihood estimators, extending the results by \citet{bickel2009nonparametric} and \cite{van2018bayesian} on these classes of estimators.
+In the case $\rho_n = \log n / n$, we establish the optimality of the maximum likelihood estimator under the same condition characterized by the CH divergence, as introduced by \citet{abbe-colin2015}.
+For the integrated conditional likelihood estimator, we obtain a sub-optimal condition on the constant, but still prove the consistency under the phase transition regime $\rho_n = \log n/n$.
+The proof of the strong consistency of these estimators is derived using a new concentration result based on the general Chernoff bound.
+With these results, we show that the maximum and integrated likelihood estimators are weakly and strongly consistent in both optimal and sub-optimal regimes, extending the contributions of \citet{bickel2009nonparametric} and \citet{van2018bayesian}.

 This paper is organized as follows.
-In Section~\ref{defs} we introduce the main definition of the model and of the estimators, and state a basic lemma relating both estimators.
-In Section~\ref{sec:consistency} we state the main results concerning weak and strong consistency, and in Section~\ref{proofs} we present their proofs.
+In Section~\ref{defs} we introduce the main definition of the model and of the estimators, and state a result relating both estimators.
+In Section~\ref{sec:consistency} we state the main results concerning weak and strong consistency.
+An empirical analysis of the performance of both estimators is presented in Section~\ref{sec:empirical}.
+In Section~\ref{proofs}, we present the proofs of the main theorems related to the strong and weak consistency of these estimators.
 Section~\ref{discussion} presents a brief discussion, and in the Appendix, we state and prove several auxiliary results, including the new concentration result based on the Chernoff bound.